The Best 9 Hayrides Near NYC to Visit This Fall

 Real talk: Fall is the greatest season of all (Pumpkin patches!
 Apple picking!
 PSLs!).
 But if you haven’t sat on a barrel of hay for a scenic jaunt around a country farm with an apple cider donut in hand, then you’re just not doing it right.
-So don your mask and climb aboard—here are six of the best hayrides near NYC.
-(Psst: Before you go, remember to keep the CDC’s Halloween guidelines in mind—going on hayrides or tractor rides with people who are not in your household is considered a high-risk activity.)
+So don your mask and climb aboard—here are nine of the best hayrides near NYC.

 Editor’s note: In light of COVID-19, please review federal, state and local traveler guidance.
 Please also check with farms before visiting to confirm they are open and operating with safety precautions.

-1. Queens Country Farm (50 minutes from NYC)
+1. Queens County Farm (50 minutes from NYC)

-Every weekend through October 30 (plus Columbus Day/Indigenous Peoples’ Day), this historic site that dates back to 1697 is open for pumpkin picking, hayrides and maze exploring.
-But not just any maze—the Amazing Maize Maze is designed in the shape of Vincent Van Gogh’s renowned painting of sunflowers.
-And for one-night only on October 24, visitors can explore this interactive 3-acre puzzle under the stars—just don’t forget to bring your flashlight.
-Admission to the farm is free but activities (including hay rides) are priced separately.
+Every day through November 3 (plus Columbus Day/Indigenous Peoples’ Day), this historic site that dates back to 1697 is open for pumpkin picking, hayrides and maze exploring.
+But not just any maze—the Amazing Maize Maze is designed in the shape of Andy Warhol’s renowned “Cow” painting.
+And for one night only on October 23, visitors can explore this interactive 3-acre puzzle under the stars—just don’t forget to bring your flashlight.
+Admission to the farm is free but activities (including hayrides) are priced separately.

 73-50 Little Neck Pkwy., Queens; or 718-347-3276 or queensfarm.org